 - 1. All Events must have an Event Schedule, which clearly states that the Regulations of EA and the Rules of the relevant Sport, or the FEI Regulations and Rules apply. - 2.
 If a Competition under other rules is included during the course of an Event, EA Rules come into force as soon as the results of the Competition under other rules have been announced.
 The GRs, Policies, By-Laws and Sport Rules remain in force throughout the Event. - 3.
-Stabling and yards should be of solid construction.
-From 01 January 2010, the use of electrified tape, strings, ropes or chains, will not be permitted at EA Events. - 4.
-OCs have the right; - To cancel any class or Event. - To divide any class. - To alter advertised times. - o Refuse any entry. - Transfer Athletes between sections of a class. - To alter or amend the schedule as the OC sees fit. (refer Article 115.1) - 5.
-OCs of Events must send to the EA State Branch within one week following the conclusion of the Event and preferably in electronic form: - The results of Official Competitions (i.e. placings, plus percentage points, penalties, faults or other scores relevant or each Sport) and the number of starters in all Competitions forming part of the Event - The prize money paid out for each place for all Competitions. - o A copy of the programme of the Event, when available. - The names of Officials. - OCs of all EA Events should provide adequate medical assistance and other facilities so first aid is readily available. - 7.
+Stable, yards and portable yards (if used) must be a minimum of 3 metres x 3 metres and be of safe and solid construction. - 4.
+OCs have the right: - To cancel any class or Event. - To divide any class. - o To alter advertised times. - Refuse any entry. - Transfer Athletes between sections of a class. - To alter or amend the schedule as the OC sees fit. (refer Article 115.1) - 5.
+OCs of Events must send to the EA State Branch within one week following the conclusion of the Event and preferably in electronic form: - The results of Official Competitions (i.e. placings, plus percentage points, penalties, faults or other scores relevant or each Sport) and the number of starters in all Competitions forming part of the Event - The prize money paid out for each place for all Competitions. - A copy of the programme of the Event, when available. - The names of Officials. - 6.
+OCs of all EA Events should provide adequate medical assistance and other facilities so first aid is readily available. - 7.
 OCs of all EA Events must have a Risk Management Plan and ensure that safety precautions are taken. - 8.
 OCs of all EA Events must ensure that adequate facilities for horses and riders are available. - 9.
 OCs of all EA Events must adopt the EA Code of Conduct.